 Ads also don’t have to cost a lot – they can start from as little as a couple of pounds.
-Initially you can just run an ad for a few days to test how well it performs.
-Although keep in mind that it takes a little work to get it right so if your first attempt doesn’t bring in tons of business, keep trying.
-Ideally, having a simple call to action button like ‘Shop Now’ makes it easy for someone to make a purchase.
+Initially, you can just run an ad for a few days to test how well it performs.
+However, keep in mind that it takes a little work to get it right so if your first attempt doesn’t bring in tons of business, keep trying.
+Ideally, having a simple call-to-action button like ‘Shop Now’ makes it easy for someone to make a purchase.
 Overcomplicating it will put people off.

 If you have more than 10,000 followers, Instagram gives you the option to add links to your stories.
 It can take a while to build a following of this size, but having a concise and consistent brand image, regular posting, and using hashtags smartly will help bring new people to your page.

 You can use the link in stories function to create direct links to your website, shop, or specific items.

 Hashtags are a simple and effective way for people not following your page to find your content.
 Don’t use too many though!
 You don’t want your page to look like spam, but like it’s carefully curated.
 It’s much better to focus on a few targeted and highly-trafficked hashtags.
 Think about who you’re trying to target, and use hashtags that will find them.

 New legislation states that if you’re making money, you need to declare it.

 Gifted content can cause confusion, but basically if the brand asks for something in return – for you to post it on social media, or provide some form of editorial content – then it’s an ad and should be tagged as such.

 Need some more ideas to make money online?
 Try these articles next!